 For day 7 of your Switzerland itinerary, ride the Matterhorn’s glacier cableway to get into the cradle of the mountain range.
 This is a newly opened cableway (2018) with gondola style cabins to transport to the observation platform, which provides a very different view than the Gornergrat.

 Adventurous hikers and mountaineers choose the Matterhorn to scale the Brithorn.
 But if you prefer soft adventure like us, you can visit the ski resort that is open 365 days and go snow tubing (also open in summer).

 The Glacier Palace, which is one of its kind in Europe, is also located here and is accessible all year round.

 The cableway to the viewing platform only takes 9 minutes.

-After taking in those panoramic views, finish the day by shopping at the Bahnhofstrasse – shopping street filled with Swiss souvenirs and high-end retailers, to take something back home.
+After taking in those panoramic views, finish the day by shopping at the Bahnhofstrasse – a shopping street filled with Swiss souvenirs and high-end retailers, to take something back home.

 In the evening, hop on a train to return to Zurich for your return flight.

-SCENIC TRAIN ROUTE OPTION: The Glacier Express is a popular train route in Switzerland, starting from Zermatt to St. Moritz.
+SCENIC TRAIN ROUTE OPTION: The Glacier Express Train is a popular train route in Switzerland, starting from Zermatt to St. Moritz.
 The journey takes about 8 hours, making it through the Swiss Alps and stunning landscapes and bridges.
 You can take the train in the morning on day 7 and arrive in St. Moritz.
 St. Moritz to Zurich is about 3.50 hours by train.

 On day 7, take the train to reach Geneva.
 Geneva is located an hour closer to Zermatt than Zurich.